hvpham-yorku/project-group_11/doc/sprint2/backend/db/readme.md

 ## Prerequisites
 - PostgreSQL installed locally or access to a PostgreSQL-compatible cloud database.
 - Command-line access to `psql` or a database management tool like pgAdmin.
+- PostGIS extension installed and enabled in your PostgreSQL instance.
+PostGIS is required for handling geographic data used in the RideEase backend.

 ## Setup Instructions